 Tighten the nuts alternatively so as not to apply too much pressure to one side of the bowl (this may loosen the wax seal).

 Be mindful of the direction of the wrench as well to avoid cracking the porcelain.
-Once you are done, cover each bolt with a bolt cap.
+Cover each bolt with a bolt cap when you’re done.

 At this point, you may also trim each bolt using a hacksaw.
 Having installed the bowl, you should now connect the toilet to the supply line.